 Telegrams from men who fought with Dewey at Manila came in scores.
-Most characteristic was that of George C. Reiter, of New York, who wired: "I bes to assure you of my deepest sym-Reiter, of New York, who wired: "I eg to assure you of my deepest symathy in the passing of the admiral of the navy my old shipmate, and a ratling good sailor."
+Most characteristic was that of George C. Reiter, of New York, who wired: "I bes to assure you of my deepest sym-Reiter, of New York, who wired: "I es to assure you of my deepest sym-athy in the passing of the admiral of he navy, my old shipmate, and a rat-ling good sailor."
 Noted Men's Expressions.
 Following are expressions taken from pathy in the passing of the admiral of the navy, my old shipmate, and a rat-tling good sailor."